openstack-archive/nova-docker/README.rst

 Start a new container.
 This uses the key created above::

-  nova boot --flavor m1.small --image cirros --key-name mykey test1
+  nova boot --flavor m1.small --image busybox --key-name mykey test1

 ^^^^^^^^^^^^^^^^^^^^^
 5. ssh into container